With a natural wood deck, a little maintenance can go a long way.

-Unfortunately for us Ohioans wood decking just doesn’t seem to last very long with the mix of harsh winters and hot summer sun.
-While many factors can contribute to the lifespan of a deck such as shade and moisture, traffic, or even the specific type of treated wood used, there are also ways to extend the life of any wooden deck.
+With a mix of warm, humid summers and cold, snowy winters, wood decking just doesn’t seem to last very long in Northeast Ohio.
+While many factors can contribute to the lifespan of a deck - shade, moisture, traffic, or even the specific type of treated wood used - there are a few steps that can be taken to help extend the life of any wooden deck.

 With a little preventative maintenance, even a wood deck can be a beautiful long lasting option.